 african and african diaspora studies

-Boston College’s African & African Diaspora Studies Program (AADS) invites scholars working in any discipline in the Social Sciences or Humanities, with projects focusing on any topic within African and/or African Diaspora Studies, to apply for our dissertation fellowship.
+Boston College’s African & African Diaspora Studies Program (AADS) announces its dissertation fellowship competition.
+Scholars working in any discipline in the Social Sciences or Humanities, with projects focusing on any topic within African and/or African Diaspora Studies, are eligible to apply.
 We seek applicants pursuing innovative, preferably interdisciplinary, projects in dialogue with critical issues and trends within the field.

-Applications must include: 1) a 3000 word project proposal that includes a plan for completion and description of how this fellowship will assist in achieving future professional goals, 2) a 25 page MAXIMUM writing sample, 3) a CV, and 4) three letters of recommendation, one of which must be from the dissertation advisor.
+Applications must include: 1) a 3000 word project proposal that includes a plan for completion and description of how this fellowship will assist the applicant in achieving future professional goals, 2) a 25 page MAXIMUM writing sample, 3) a CV, and 4) three letters of recommendation, one of which must be from the dissertation advisor.
 Eligible applicants must be ABD by the start of the fellowship year.
-To view this information in pdf format, click here.

 FREE APPLICATION PROCESS

 Boston College is an affirmative action, equal opportunity employer dedicated to building a culturally diverse faculty and a multicultural environment.
-We strongly encourage applications from women, individuals with disabilities, and covered veterans.
+We strongly encourage applications from women, individuals from historically underrepresented groups and individuals with disabilities, and covered veterans.

 Please note: To view Adobe Acrobat® (PDF) formatted files you will need the free Adobe Acrobat file reader.